EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 display(df.limit(10))
 ```

-In a new cell, lets save that dataframe into the Bronze folder.
-Lets use Delta format.
+In a new cell, let's save that dataframe into the Bronze folder.
+Let's use Delta format.
 Run the cell.
 The code will look like this:

 ```python
 #Save as Delta Table
 df.write.mode("overwrite").format("delta").save(personBronzeTablePath)
 ```

-Next lets create another cell and read from the bronze folder into a new dataframe.
+Next let's create another cell and read from the bronze folder into a new dataframe.
 Run the cell

 ```python
 #Load Bronze table into dataframe